© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Caer Beris is a scheduled monument protected by Cadw under reference BR093.
 View the official record →

-Caer Beris is a motte and bailey castle in Breconshire, Wales, dating to the Norman period following the late eleventh-century conquest and settlement of South Wales.
+Caer Beris is a motte situated in Breconshire, Wales, representing a form of medieval fortification characteristic of the Norman period in Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference BR093.

 Caer Beris dates from the medieval period, and is classified as a motte.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Caer Beris is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is BR093.